Jim Dowd ‘Made’ Trump President, But Died Before Election, White House Nomination

 Looking back at 2004 in the year 2016, Jim Dowd stated that he was helping Trump to be introduced to America and it was “the beginning of [a] potential political career.”

-Jim Dowd also noted in his first meeting of Donald Trump that he liked him right away, thought he was very genuine, and was a “great conversationalist.”
+Jim Dowd also noted in his first meeting with Donald Trump that he liked him right away, thought he was very genuine, and was a “great conversationalist.”
 By the beginning of Season 5 of The Apprentice, Jim Dowd had left NBC to start his own firm, and he took Donald Trump with him as a client.

 Nevertheless, in 2004, Jim Dowd explained that Donald Trump was initially thinking of The Apprentice as a good chance for future revenue through ads for the show.